Continuing Education Activity

 Manufacturing, Bioavailability, and Absorption

 Calcium carbonate comes in tablet, chewable, oral suspension, or powder form.
 Tablets should be swallowed while drinking a full glass of water.
-The oral suspension should be well shaken before measuring the dose, to ensure the ingestion of the proper amount.
+The oral suspension should be well shaken before measuring the dose to ensure the ingestion of the proper amount.
 The bioavailability of calcium from calcium carbonate is higher as a powder.
 Although calcium citrate has higher bioavailability of calcium than calcium carbonate, in foods fortified with calcium, calcium carbonate allows for better absorption than other calcium fortification compounds.

 Dosing depends on the indicated condition and patient age.
-For adult use for heartburn, dosing exceeds 1 gram (1000 mg), but should not exceed 7 grams in a day.
+For adult use for heartburn, dosing exceeds 1 gram (1000 mg) but should not exceed 7 grams in a day.
 For adult use for calcium supplementation, 1 to 1.2 grams may be taken orally per day, divided, and taken at meals.
 For adults with hyperphosphatemia, 1.5 to 3 grams per day effectively achieves optimal phosphate control in 65% of patients.
 If the patient misses a regular dose, they should take it when they remember it, unless it is close to the next dose.
-At the time of the next dose, they should take the regular dose, and not double the dose.
+At the time of the next dose, they should take the regular dose and not double the dose.

-Beyond age and form of calcium carbonate, absorption of calcium can be affected by the dose given, pH of the stomach, size of the patient, estrogen status, vitamin D level, and genetic polymorphisms.
+Beyond age and form of calcium carbonate, calcium absorption can be affected by the dose given, pH of the stomach, size of the patient, estrogen status, vitamin D level, and genetic polymorphisms.
 The fractional absorption is highest at 500 mg when taken with food, and the stomach is acidic.
 Fractional absorption also increases when the person has sufficient vitamin D, does not have an absorption disorder, is young, has more estrogen, and has a larger body size.
 Absorption of calcium carbonate decreases if an individual has a mucosal lining disorder or achlorhydria.